j1o1h1n/vgaplanets-sitrep/README.md

 textual run --dev sitrep.sitrep
 ```

-If you are doing development, use black, flake8 and mypy like this.
+If you are doing development, use black, flake8 and mypy like this:

 ```
 black sitrep && flake8 sitrep && black sitrep && mypy sitrep && textual run --dev sitrep.sitrep